destel/dspc/README.md

 Another example is running such apps in Kubernetes.
 For simple one-off pods, instead of configuring metrics and dashboards, you may just want to watch the logs and progress reports in real-time with `kubectl logs -f`.

-DSPC can also help to debug concurrent applications - just add a few counters to see what's moving and what's stuck, without setting up complex instrumentation.
+DSPC can also help to debug concurrent applications too.
+Add a few counters across your goroutines to see which ones are making progress and which ones are stuck.

 If such use cases sound familiar, DSPC is what you need.